-Definitions: progression is in two stages: the progression examination and annual monitoring. progression relates to the stages through which students, their research project and their associated learning advance.
+Definitions: progression takes two forms: the progression

-K12.1R Faculties are required to ensure that they have in play appropriate processes for monitoring student progression.
+examination and annual monitoring.
+Progression relates to the stages through which students, their research project and their associated learning advance.

-Further information can be found in the Code of Practice at Appendix 5.
+K12.1RFaculties are required to ensure that they have in place appropriate processes for monitoring student progression.
+Further information can be found in the Postgraduate Research Degree Programmes